dunstad/roboserver/readme.md

 #### Creative

-(If you decide to use Creatix, you'll have to give it a Geolyzer.)
+Set down the Creatix robot, run ```install```, select OpenOS, and reboot it when the install completes.
+Make sure to put a Geolyzer in its upgrade slot (not its tool slot!).

+Congratulations!
+Your new robot now has a fresh operating system.
+To finish up, see [Installation](#installation).

 #### Survival

-You need a robot with at minimum the following parts:
+You need to craft at minimum the following parts for your robot:
 * [Gold Case](http://crafting-guide.com/browse/opencomputers/computer_case_tier_2/)
 * [EEPROM (Lua BIOS)](http://crafting-guide.com/browse/opencomputers/eeprom_lua_bios/)
 * [T2 CPU](http://crafting-guide.com/browse/opencomputers/central_processing_unit_cpu_tier_2/)